RedHatGov/Instant-Demo/README.md

-# Demo-Env-Deploy
+# Instant-Demo
-Project to deploy complete demo environments using Ansible playbooks
+Project to deploy complete demo environments on your laptop using Ansible playbooks

 ## Summary
-The Demo-Env-Deploy project contains a number of Ansible playbooks and roles that will deploy, end-to-end, demo enviornments on KVM-based systems with the intent of offering field SAs a simple way to deploy a demo environment on his/her laptop.
+The Instant-Demo project contains a number of Ansible playbooks and roles that will deploy, end-to-end, demo environments on KVM-based systems with the intent of offering field SAs a simple way to deploy a demo environment on his/her laptop.

+## Roles

+### ansible-prvs-libvirt-vm
+This role will provision 1 or more VMs by using a combination of kickstart and virt-install See the role's individual README for more details